Ajaya210/FedEx-Excel-Ecommerce/README.md

 **Ecommerce Analytics Project**
-**Streamline & Spotlight: Unraveling the Narrative of Supply Chain Excellence and Digital Footprints** This project analyzes two datasets in Excel to explore the dynamics of supply chain efficiency and user engagement in an e-commerce context.
+**Streamline & Spotlight: Unraveling the Narrative of Supply Chain Excellence and Digital Footprints**

+This project analyzes two datasets in Excel to explore the dynamics of supply chain efficiency and user engagement in an e-commerce context.
 The insights gained from this analysis can inform strategic decision-making in inventory management, marketing, and customer engagement.

 Datasets
 Supply Chain Dataset (supplychaindataset)
 This dataset is designed to analyze various aspects of the supply chain, including:

-Shipping efficiency
+.Shipping efficiency

-Customer demographics
+.Customer demographics

-Sales performance
+.Sales performance

-Product popularity
+.Product popularity

 Tokenized Access Log Dataset (tokenizedaccesslog)
 This dataset provides insights into user behavior on the website, focusing on: